 Accurate evaluations, appropriate treatment and providing the atmosphere for true healing requires attention to one client at a time.
 Our clients continually comment how much they appreciate the time taken to hear their stories and allow them to get their concerns addressed.
 Compassion combined with years of experience enables our therapists to provide the high level treatment our patients have been seeking.

 There is a difference in Physical Therapy Centers.

 What is Myofascial Release?

-Myofascial Release is a structural approach that treats the CAUSE of the condition and not just the symptoms (except Autism/ASD), and this is what produces long lasting results.
+Myofascial Release is a structural approach that treats the CAUSE of the condition and not just the symptoms, and this is what produces long lasting results.
 Some of the conditions treated in our clinic are: